Daily / Weekly CheckList

 When Should I Vaccinate my Rabbit?

 In young rabbits, maternal antibodies are said to start to disappear progressively between the 4th and 7th week of life.
-A rabbit’s first vaccination should be given at about six to eight weeks, before this age the kitten is protected by its mother’s immunity, as long as the mother was herself vaccinated.
+A rabbit’s first vaccination should be given at about six to eight weeks.
+They have immunity from their mother for the weeks preceding this.

 How Often Does my Rabbit need Vaccinating?